ballerina-platform/module-ballerina-udp/docs/spec/spec.md

 }
 ```

+#### 4.1.1 Configuration
+Configured using the record, `ListenerConfiguration` with the connection details required.
+In absense of `remotePort`, the listener does not listen to a remote port but to the local port.

+#### 4.1.2 `init` function
+Initialize the listener with the given details.

 ### 4.2 Service
 ```ballerina
 public type Service service object {};
 ```

 ### 4.3 Caller
+Similar in behavior to a client.

 ```ballerina
 public client class Caller {